jitbit/AspNetSaml/README.md

 `Install-Package AspNetSaml`

-This is a .NET Standard 2.0 library that works with both ASP.NET Core and the "old" ASP.NET Framework.
-Older versions were released as a single c-sharp file you could throw into your project, but starting with v2.0 this is a "proper" class library nuget package.
+AspNetSaml is a .NET Standard 2.0 library that works with both ASP.NET Core and the "old" ASP.NET Framework.
+Please refer to [releases](https://github.com/jitbit/AspNetSaml/releases) for change log.

 ## Usage